-Options for add-ons is no longer managed from the add-on manager tab.
-A new menu item is available in Add-on Options menu item is available in the Tools menu.
+Options for add-ons are no longer managed from the Add-ons Manager tab.
+A new Add-on Options menu item is available in the Tools menu.

-Or if you use the application menu on the toolbar, hovering over the add-on entry or clicking > will display list add-ons which have setable options.
+Or if you use the application menu on the toolbar, hovering over the add-on entry or clicking > will list add-ons which have settable options.

 Thunderbird now has an option to specify if date and time formats used in the program should follow the operating system, or the locale of the installed version of Thunderbird.
 In other words, an US English Thunderbird can use, for example, German formats.

 When writing a message, a delete button now allows the removal of a recipient